TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 	+ Range: 10 meters.
 	+ This attack's precision roll is made against Constitution.
 	+ Ignores weapon damage.
-	+ Applies (3 + POW/4) turns of bleeding on hit.
+	+ Applies (3 + POW/2) turns of bleeding on hit.
-+ (Prepared) (Projectile) Disrupting Shot
++ (Prepared) (Projectile) Preemptive Shot
-	+ Range: 5 meters.
+	+ Range: 10 meters.
 	+ Ignores weapon damage and precision.
+	+ Deals 10 damage.
+Potency bonus to damage is doubled for this attack.
-	+ Choose a target.
+	+ Choose a target within range.
-	+ When this target attempts to attack with a weapon within range, they are interrupted on hit, and their action fails.
+	+ Next time this target attempts to attack or cast a spell within range, you attack this target before it attacks.
+	+ Target continues their attack normally unless it dies, falls prone or otherwise becomes unable to attack.

 ## War Drums
 + Aptitude: Social